U.S. FDA says 'stands ready' to work with companies developing Ebola drugs

 "I'm not advocating that they take it out of the lab and start using it in West Africa.
 What I'm advocating is that the trials be accelerated," said Tejan-Sie, who spent much of his childhood in Ebola-ravaged Sierra Leone.

 Giving experimental drugs to people in an epidemic is not without precedent.
-"Usually when this happens, there are drugs that are further along in development," said Dr. Amesh Adalja, an infectious disease expert at the University of Pittsburgh Medical Centre.
+"Usually when this happens, there are drugs that are further along in development," said Dr. Amish Adalja, an infectious disease expert at the University of Pittsburgh Medical Center.

 In the 2009 H1N1 flu pandemic, for example, BioCryst Pharmaceuticals' experimental antiviral drug peramivir was made available through emergency use authorization.
 But that drug had been tested in widely in people by that time.